lukasz-jakub-adamczuk/aya/README.md

 Trying to create simple, usable and flexible MVC framework in PHP.
 Individual requirements and specific workflow were the main reasons for starting development process.
 Many of existing PHP frameworks were created as very advanced, multi-scenarios, and comlicated pieces of code.

-My intension was creating a simple, flexible and working code.
+My intetsion was creating a simple, flexible and working code.
 Aya framework is a result of many years development experience, and software engineering paradigms.

-At the begining was only chaos!
+At the begining was chaos only!

 ## Structure